|Elliott Sound Products||Linear Power Supply Design|

 k = 6 for 120Hz or 7 for 100Hz ripple frequency

-Since all my calculations above were done at 100Hz ripple current, this can be checked easily, so ...
+Since all my calculations above were done using 100Hz ripple frequency (50Hz mains), this can be checked easily, so ...

 I L = 1.44, ripple = 2V p-p, therefore C = 5,040uF

-It can safely be concluded that this formula is more than acceptable for our needs, the error being about 7%, which is far better than the tolerance of electrolytics anyway.
+It can safely be concluded that this formula is more than acceptable for our needs, any error being less than the tolerance of electrolytics anyway.
 The net result is that the required capacitance is about 3,500uF per amp, for a 2V peak to peak ripple (50Hz supply).
 The required capacitance will be less for 60Hz countries, at 3,000uF per amp - again for a 2V p-p ripple voltage.
+My recommendation (above) for a minimum of 2,000uF per amp DC is still quite valid, but allows for higher ripple voltage (3V P-P rather than 2V P-P).
+Note that the formula and my 'quick and dirty' estimation are only approximations, and you will almost certainly see variations in real life.

 I have seen it advocated that 100,000uF is the minimum that should be used with a powerful amp (say 200W / channel or so), but I find this difficult to justify.
 The law of diminishing returns comes into play quite quickly, and with both capacitance and transformer VA rating, this law becomes significant once you have doubled each of these values.
 With Class-AB amps, a ripple voltage of 2V P-P at full power will do nothing more than reduce the power by a few watts at the onset of clipping.
 Even reducing the capacitance further to (say) 1,500uF per amp will only reduce the continuous power output by a small amount.
 Normal music signals with their dynamic range will allow an amp with a relatively small capacitance to still provide the same maximum power for short transients.